BIOL 113 — Evolution and Diversity (4)

 An introduction to heredity.
 A balanced presentation is made in the fields of classical, molecular, and population genetics.
 Topics include: Mendelian inheritance, Molecular Genetics, Population Genetics, Quantitative Genetics, Phylogenetics, and Evolution.
 Laboratory investigations span a variety of organisms and techniques used in modern Genetics applications.
 Prerequisites: BIOL 213 and CHEM 114, or permission of the instructor.
 3 lecture and 3 laboratory hours.

 Biochemistry of carbohydrates, lipids, amino acids, proteins, nucleotides and nucleic acids; mechanism of enzyme action and regulation of enzymatic pathways; intermediary metabolism; lipid and nitrogen metabolism; physiochemistry of hemoglobin, the vitamins and selected hormones.
 Laboratory exercises consist of modern techniques and instrumentation of biochemistry: spectrophotometry; electrophoresis; column chromatography; enzymatic determinations; protein isolation and characterization.
-Prerequisites: BIOL 213 and CHEM 241, or permission of instructor.
+Prerequisites: CHEM 242, or permission of instructor.
 3 lecture and 3 laboratory hours.

 Fundamentals of immunology, immunopathology, immunochemistry, and serology.
 Topics include: the immune system; structure, function, and formation of immunoglobulins; cellular and genetic basis of immune response; antigen-antibody reactions; the complement system; immunochemistry; hypersensitivity; transplantation; and methods in immunology.
 Laboratory exercises consist of methods to measure antibodies and the use of antibodies to detect other substances.
 Prerequisites: BIOL 210 and 213.
 3 lecture and 3 laboratory hours.